Skip to content

 CULTURAL CAPITAL AND LIFE SKILLS

 Cultural capital is defined as the accumulation of knowledge, behaviours, and skills that a student can draw upon and which demonstrates their cultural awareness, knowledge and competence; it is one of the key ingredients a student will draw upon to be successful in society, their career and the world of work.
-We have chosen our topics to build children’s cultural capital.
-For example; in geography, an appreciation of physical features which influence human activity (farming) or in history, an understanding of how past societies have shaped today (democracy).
+We have chosen our schemes and topics to build children’s cultural capital.
+For example, in geography, an appreciation of physical features which influence human activity (farming) or in history, an understanding of how past societies have shaped today (democracy).
 We also plan in cultural experiences, such as trips to the theatre, museums or hatching chicks in class.
-We use Picture News every week to build on our knowledge of British Values and make links to the wider curriculum.
-This is one example of cultural capital at work in our school.

 Implementation